-- Integrated Street Rebuilds
+- Integrated Street Rebuilds;

-- o Roadways of Significance

-- Maintenance / Overlays
+- Maintenance / Overlays; and

-- Everything has its Place
+- Everything Has Its Place.

 Integrated Street Rebuilds

 Rebuilding streets in an integrated fashion including Green Infrastructure and adding multi-modal transportation modes as outlined in the Transportation Plan.
 The prioritization matrix process provides the majority of the guidance on how these streets are selected into the 6 Year Capital Street Program.
 The goal of these projects is to: